Police FLOs and fatal collisions

 Family Liaison Officers are experienced road policing officers who have received additional training to ensure that they conduct themselves in a caring, respectful and professional manner in all dealings with bereaved families.
 The officer is nominated for the role, based on his or her ability to deal with difficult situations to very high standards.
 Once appointed, a FLO will maintain contact with the next of kin throughout the police investigation and inquests, and where a prosecution is made, to the conclusion of the trial.
 The role is completely voluntary.

-What happens when a fatal collision is reported to the police?
+What happens when fatal collisions are reported to the police?

-When a fatal road traffic accident is reported to the police, a FLO is identified to attend at the collision scene.
+When a fatal collisions are reported to the police, a FLO is identified to attend at the collision scene.
 He or she must be immediately available and is responsible for the early identification of the casualty, carrying out basic checks, such as confirming registration numbers with the DVLA and examining personal papers in pockets, wallets and handbags.

 The single most important task for the officer is to make urgent enquiries to trace next of kin.
 Often they will have already suspected that something is wrong because, for example, someone has not arrived home at their usual time or is not answering their mobile phone.
 In these circumstances, the next of kin may well know that something dreadful has happened the moment a police car parks outside the house.